Table of Contents Show

 In severe cases of cellulitis, there can also be circulatory problems that can be life-threatening to the patient.

-A healthcare professional will be able to prescribe antibiotics and give you prevention tips to prevent cellulitis, the bacteria causing cellulitis, and other infections.
+A healthcare professional can prescribe antibiotics and give you prevention tips to prevent cellulitis, the bacteria causing cellulitis, and other infections.

 3. Factors that Increase the Risk of Cellulitis